Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Problem Statement

 Utilizing conditional differential entropy, we can establish an estimate for epistemic uncertainty as introduced by \citet{houlsby2011bayesian}, expressed as:

-where $I(\cdot)$ refers to mutual information. \autoref{eq:epi} demonstrates that epistemic uncertainty, $I(y, \theta|x)$, can be represented by the difference between total uncertainty, $H(y|x)$, and aleatoric uncertainty, $E_{p(\theta)}\left[H(y|x,\theta)\right]$.
-Mutual information measures the information gained about one variable by observing another.
+where $I(\cdot)$ refers to mutual information (MI). \autoref{eq:epi} demonstrates that epistemic uncertainty, $I(y, \theta|x)$, can be represented by the difference between total uncertainty, $H(y|x)$, and aleatoric uncertainty, $H(y|x,\theta)$.
+MI measures the information gained about one variable by observing another.

 To enable our methods to capture epistemic uncertainty, we employ ensembles to create $p(\theta)$.
 Ensembles leverage multiple models to obtain the estimated conditional probability by weighting the output distribution from each ensemble component,